St Saviour's and St Olave's Church of England School: Present day

 The school remains a semi-independent Church of England voluntary aided school.
 The similar names for the girls' and boys' schools and the educational foundation sometimes cause confusion, but when a proposal to rename the girls' school simply 'St Saviour's' was made it was unwelcome.
 Nevertheless, the "old girls'" association call themselves the 'Salvatorians', while the old boys of St Olave's are known as 'Old Olavians'.

-The school holds its annual Commemoration Service at the ancient parish church, now known as Southwark Cathedral.
+The school remains to hold its Christian ethos, holding annual Commemoration Service at the ancient parish church, now known as Southwark Cathedral.